csinva/imodels/models/bayesian_rule_lists/readme.md

 Usage
 ===============

 The project requires [pyFIM](http://www.borgelt.net/pyfim.html), [scikit-learn](http://scikit-learn.org/stable/install.html), and [pandas](http://pandas.pydata.org/) to run.

-- easiest to just install .so file form pyFIM
+All the dependencies can be installed except pyFim, but installing pyFim is [really pretty simple](http://www.borgelt.net/pyfim.html) (basically just download the .so file and add it to your python path).

 The included `RuleListClassifier` works as a scikit-learn estimator, with a `model.fit(X,y)` method which takes training data `X` (numpy array or pandas DataFrame; continuous, categorical or mixed data) and labels `y`.